manoskamarianos/react-ticktacktoe/README.md

 ### Further information

-This was my first react project, therefore many mistakes or bad practises might been used.
-I encourage you to mention if you find any although I will probably not further update this project.
+This was my first react project, therefore many mistakes or bad practices might have been used.
+I encourage you to mention if you find any, although I will probably not further update this project.

 > Development Finished: 10/6/2022